scottrice10/node-cloudsearch/README.md

 node-cloudsearch
 ===========

 Scripts for interacting with the Amazon Cloudsearch api using node.js.
+Each script can be ran at the command line using node.
 The scripts perform the following tasks:

 1. format documents to be indexed as json objects
 2. batch add and update documents